The best H7 LED headlight bulbs for your track car

 Headlight technology has come a long way in the last few years.
 From the halogen bulbs of old, there are now LEDs, HIDs and even lasers being used on posh Audis.
 All of these lights are more powerful than conventional headlights and use less power to run and look cooler.
 In short, they sound like a no-brainer upgrade for almost any car.

-Problem is, cars that were not fitted with such headlights from the factory are not legally allowed to be retrofitted with LED bulbs.
-For more information on why we’ve got an article on general headlights for your car here.
+The problem is, that cars that were not fitted with such headlights from the factory are not legally allowed to be retrofitted with LED bulbs.
+For more information on why we’ve got an article about headlights for your car here.

 And as cars that come with LED lights as standard will require a dealer to replace the bulbs, it means these bulbs can only be used in special circumstances.